 What things will you be doing differently in 2020?

-Dan: Get an amazing team to help you, bounce ideas off and support you where needed.
-Have faith in your vision and if you really believe don’t deviate from it.
-Be kind, generous and supportive of others and you will see that replicated.
+Dan: Get a fantastic team to help you, bounce ideas off and support you where needed.
+Have faith in your vision and if you believe don’t deviate from it.
+Be kind, generous and supportive of others, and you will see that replicated.
 Build yourself up to it, don’t go straight in for the big fish, BDF may seem ambitious for its first year (and it was), but it followed years of networking, testing the water with smaller events and researching what other festivals did well.